Michaela Abam

-Michaela-Batya Bisi Abam (born 12 June 1997) is an American-born Cameroonian professional footballer who plays as a midfielder for the Houston Dash in the National Women's Soccer League and the Cameroon national team.
-She previously played for Real Betis in the Spanish Primera División, Paris FC in the Division 1 Féminine, Sky Blue FC, and West Virginia University.
+Michaela-Batya Bisi Abam (born 12 June 1997) is an American-born Cameroonian professional footballer who plays as a midfielder for Liga MX Femenil side Deportivo Toluca and the Cameroon national team.
+She previously played for Houston Dash and Sky Blue FC in the American National Women's Soccer League, Real Betis in the Spanish Primera División, Paris FC in the Division 1 Féminine, and West Virginia University.

+Early life

+Abam was born in Houston, Texas.
+She attended Harmony Science Academy High School and played youth soccer with Texas Rush, which later became part of Houston Dynamo/Dash Youth Academy.

 College career

-West Virginia University, 2014–2017

-Abam played in a school record 95 games for the Mountaineers, scoring 42 goals and 16 assists.
-In 2017, she scored the only goal in a 1–0 win over the University of North Carolina in the College Cup semi-final, leading WVU to their first-everCollege Cup Final.
+Abam played in a school-record 95 games for the Mountaineers, scoring 42 goals and 16 assists.
+In 2016, she scored the only goal in a 1–0 win over the University of North Carolina in the College Cup semi-final, leading WVU to their first-ever College Cup final.

 Club career

 Sky Blue FC, 2018

 Abam was selected by Sky Blue FC as the 4th overall pick in the 2018 NWSL College Draft.
 In March she was named to the final roster for the 2018 season.
-After only appearing in 4 games for Sky Blue, she was released by the team on July 25.
+After appearing in four games for Sky Blue, she was waived by the team on July 25.

 Paris FC, 2018–2019

-On August 1, 2018 Abam signed with Paris FC in the Division 1 Féminine in France.
+On 1 August 2018, Abam signed a one-year contract to play for Paris FC in France's Division 1 Féminine.
+She appeared in 10 league matches and scored one goal.

 Real Betis, 2019–2020

-In August 2019, Abam signed for Spanish Primera División team Real Betis.
+On 7 August 2019, Abam signed a one-year contract to play for Spanish Primera División team Real Betis.
+She appeared in 15 league matches, scoring three goals, before competition was suspended due to the COVID-19 pandemic.
+On 24 September 2020, she scored a hat-trick against Hispalis in the pre-season Andalusian Women's Cup quarterfinals.
+She appeared in five more league matches for Real Betis before leaving the club.

-Houston Dash, 2021–present
+Houston Dash, 2021–2022

-In August 2021, Abam signed for the Houston Dash in the NWSL.
-Her first appearance was on August 13, 2021 against the Washington Spirit were she scored a goal to give tie the game 2-2, which ended up being the final result of the game.
+In August 2021, Abam signed for the Houston Dash in the NWSL, becoming the first player signed by the Dash who attended a Dash-affiliated youth club.
+Her first appearance was on 13 August 2021 against the Washington Spirit, where she scored the equalizing goal in a 2–2 draw.

+On 20 March 2023, the Dash announced that the club had waived Abam.

+Linköping FC, 2023–

+On 4 April 2023, Damallsvenskan club Linköping FC announced that it had signed Abam.